White former officers get sentences of 10 to 40 years in torture of 2 Black men in Mississippi

 The younger deputies tried to wrap their heads around how they had started off “wanting to be good law enforcement officers and turned into monsters,” Perras said Thursday.

 “How did these deputies learn to treat another human being this way?
-Your honor, the answer is sitting right there," Perras said as he turned and pointed at McAlpin.
+Your honor, the answer is sitting right there," Perras said, pointing at McAlpin.

 In March 2023, months before federal prosecutors announced charges in August, an investigation by The Associated Press linked some of the deputies to at least four violent encounters with Black men since 2019 that left two dead and another with lasting injuries.